jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 still want to control access to separate paths from ingress configuration.
+* `allowlist-enforcement-mode` and `denylist-enforcement-mode`: Used to define what HAProxy should do with a request rejected by the allow list or the deny list,
+respectively:
+  * `deny`, the default value, responds `403 Forbidden` on HTTP requests.
+  * `reject` closes the connection immediately without sending any HTTP response.
-* `allowlist-enforcement-mode` and `denylist-enforcement-mode`: Used to define what HAProxy should do with a request rejected by the allow list or the deny list, respectively.
-The default value `deny` responds `403 Forbidden` on HTTP requests and rejects the connection on TCP services. `silent-drop` instead discards the request without letting the client know the connection was dropped, in the same way the [WAF](#waf) does when configured to drop requests: the client keeps waiting until its own timeout expires, which slows down port scanners and misbehaving clients.
+  * `silent-drop` discards the request without letting the client know the connection was dropped, in the same way the [WAF](#waf) does when configured to drop requests: no packet is sent back, so the client keeps waiting until its own timeout expires, which slows down port scanners and misbehaving clients.

+  On TCP services `deny` and `reject` behave the same, rejecting the connection during content inspection, while `silent-drop` kills the connection without notifying the client.

 Allowlist and denylist can be used together.
 The request will be denied if the configurations overlap and a source IP matches both the allowlist and denylist.